compose-generator/compose-generator/docs/docs/quick-start.md

 # Quick Start

-Compose Generator offers several different methods to use it and it depends on your context and intention, what we can recommend you to do.
+Compose Generator offers several different methods to start with.
+Choose the one you need for your project below.

 ### Setup Compose Generator